MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 The server uses one of the following I/O redirection modes, depending on the situation:

   - **File system redirection** Redirection is per volume—for example, when CSV snapshots are taken by a backup application when a CSV volume is manually placed in redirected I/O mode.
   - **Block redirection** Redirection is at the file-block level—for example, when storage connectivity is lost to a volume.
 Block redirection is significantly faster than file system redirection.

 In Windows Server 2012 R2, you can view the state of a CSV volume on a per node basis.
 For example, you can see whether I/O is direct or redirected, or whether the CSV volume is unavailable.
 If a CSV volume is in I/O redirected mode, you can also view the reason.
 Use the Windows PowerShell cmdlet **Get-ClusterSharedVolumeState** to view this information.

-> [!NOTE]
-> <UL>
+>[!NOTE]
-<LI>In Windows Server 2012, because of improvements in CSV design, CSV perform more operations in direct I/O mode than occurred in Windows Server 2008 R2.
+> * In Windows Server 2012, because of improvements in CSV design, CSV perform more operations in direct I/O mode than occurred in Windows Server 2008 R2.
-<LI>Because of the integration of CSV with SMB 3.0 features such as SMB Multichannel and SMB Direct, redirected I/O traffic can stream across multiple cluster networks.
+> * Because of the integration of CSV with SMB 3.0 features such as SMB Multichannel and SMB Direct, redirected I/O traffic can stream across multiple cluster networks.
-<LI>You should plan your cluster networks to allow for the potential increase in network traffic to the coordinator node during I/O redirection. </LI></UL>
+> * You should plan your cluster networks to allow for the potential increase in network traffic to the coordinator node during I/O redirection.

 ### Storage and disk configuration requirements

 To use CSV, your storage and disks must meet the following requirements: